-There is no applicable federal standard for these rules.
+There is no applicable federal standard for these rules, therefore, MCL 24.232(9) does not apply.

 Purpose and Objectives of the Rule(s)

 6. Identify the behavior and frequency of behavior that the proposed rules are designed to alter.